LoyolaChicagoBooks/introcs-csharp/rst/lab-division-sentences.rst

     using System;

-    namespace Comp170 {
+    namespace IntroCS {
        class DoTheMath {
-          public static void main() {
+          public static void Main() {
             // Prompt the user for the numerator using
              //   Console.WriteLine().

             // Convert this text into int numerator using
             // int.Parse().

             // Do the same for the denominator.

             // Calculate quotient and remainder (as integers)
             // Use Console.WriteLine() to make the results pretty as
             // above.

             // Do the same but using floating point division and not
             // doing the remainder calculation.
           }
        }
     }